 Erlangen

-If you feel like it, take a stroll through the pretty city centre of Erlangen before heading to the nearby train station.
+If you feel like it, take a stroll through Erlangen's pretty city centre before heading to the nearby train station.
 If this excursion seemed too short and you want more, you can of course also take the Regnitz cycle path upstream and cycle back south to Nuremberg.

 Start